sleepymole/docker-corplink/README.md

 * User : kasm_user
 * Password: password

 3. Access corplink network via http proxy: localhost:8888 or socks5 proxy: localhost:1088.
+You can also route traffic to the container.
+The container will do SNAT for all traffic sent to it.

 ## Acknowledgments